cwcyau/group-information/README.md

 Managed working hours will only be used where suitable and sufficient progress is not being made with your work.

+## Group Calendar

+There is a group calendar where you can add

 ### Leave of absence

 **Postdocs** should formally apply for their annual leave in TeamSeer.